• Menu

 There are two reasons why you should book an early morning tour.

 The second reason is the many busloads of tourists.
 As we left the site around 9 am we stopped counting at 14 the number of buses that were arriving.
-After experiencing My Son void of tourists at 6.30 am in the morning, we are not quite sure that we would want to share the peace and tranquil site with hundreds of visitors.
+After experiencing My Son void of tourists at 6.30 am in the morning, we are not quite sure that we would want to share the peaceful and tranquil site with hundreds of visitors.

 The drive itself to My Son was memorable.
 We followed the path of the river, past rice fields and drove through small villages which were just coming to life at that hour of the morning.